 What We Publish

 The MJDR publishes articles, essays, and book reviews.
 We look for well-researched and well-written work that advances or challenges the current state of alternative dispute resolution scholarship.

 There is no typical submission.
 We ultimately strive to innovate and facilitate discourse between academics, practitioners, and the public at large.
-We accept classical academic manuscripts under 30,000 words, case and practitioner comments between 3,000-10,000 words, as well as works of original character approved by the Editorial Board.
+We accept classical academic manuscripts between 5,000-15,000 words, case and practitioner comments between 3,000-10,000 words, as well as works of original character approved by the Editorial Board.